rdtrob/linux-workshop/README.md

 Relative pathnames start from the working directory using special characters.

-"." - refers to the working directory
+"." - refers to the working directory <br />
 ".." - refers to the working directory's parent directory

 Here's an example: